 The co-ordination and regional delivery of the Land for Wildlife (LFW) scheme in New South Wales is coordinated by CEN.
 CEN became NSW State Coordinators in 2008 in an agreement with LFW Victoria and since then have been working with many organizations to expand Land for Wildlife.
-A partnership exists between CEN and DECC for delivery of LFW in NSW.
+A partnership exists between CEN and The Biodiversity Conservation Trust.

 LFW commenced in Victoria where it has been in operation since November 1981.
 The scheme arose as a result of regular 'core group' meetings held between the then Fisheries and Wildlife Service and the Bird Observers Club of Australia.
 Since 1997, the scheme has extended to other states and operates under a common set of principles and standards contained in the 'Arrangement to Co-ordinate Land for Wildlife schemes 2000'

 The value of LFW is as a non-statutory registration scheme for landholders who wish to manage conservation values on their property.
 For many landholders, LFW provides a non-threatening, entry level option that meets their current needs, and helps build receptive communities.
 In time, this may lead to more binding statutory conservation commitments as landholders become familiar with the benefits of involvement.
 Local experience suggests that many private landholders would not take a first step towards conservation if such an entry level program were not available.

 CEN’s role as a state coordinator will include the following: